Late effects of pelvic radiotherapy

 Changes to the rectal muscles

 Radiotherapy can also affect the muscles that help keep the stool inside the rectum.
-This can cause problems with bowel control and leakage of stool (bowel incontinence).
+This can cause problems with bowel control and leakage of stool.
+This is called bowel incontinence.

 -